 "Bath salts" are a number of recreational designer substances.

-In California, possessing marijuana for medical use is allowed by the law.
+In San Diego, possessing marijuana for medical use is allowed by the law.
 However:

 Some of the drug possession crimes are: